hls4ml-finn-mlperftiny/tiny_results_v0.7/open/hls4ml-finn/code/ic/CNV-W1A1/inference/pynq-z2/README.md

 ## Build stitched-IP for MLPerf tiny and bitfile for PYNQ

-The build is currently configured for the PYNQ-Z2 board and a throughput of about 200k FPS at a clock frequency of 100 MHz.
+The build is currently configured for the PYNQ-Z2 board at a clock frequency of 100 MHz.

-1. Copy the trained `QONNX_model.onnx` model from the training folder.
-The command is: `cp ../../training/training_checkpoint/QONNX_model.onnx .`
+1. Copy the trained `conv-w1a1.onnx` model from the training folder to the model folder.
+The command is: `cp ../../training/cnv-w1a1.onnx models`
-2. (Optional) Download the pre-processed validation data using the `get-kws-data.sh` script.
-3. Launch the build as follows:
+2. Launch the build as follows:
 ```shell
 # cd to where the FINN compiler was cloned to
 cd ../finn
 # launch the build on the build foler
 bash run-docker.sh build_custom ../pynqZ2
 ```

-4. The generated outputs will be exported to a folder called `<timestamp>_output_<onnx_file_name>_<platform>`.
-You can find a description of the generated files [here](https://finn-dev.readthedocs.io/en/latest/command_line.html#simple-dataflow-build-mode).
-The folder will additionally include the quantized inputs for verification (`all_validation_KWS_data_inputs_len_10102.npy`) and the expected outputs (`all_validation_KWS_data_outputs_len_10102.npy`).
-When running the network on hardware the validation should achieve an accuracy of just below 89 %.
-Note that this accuracy is NOT the test accuracy.

 ## Creating the bare metal application for MLPerf tiny
 The following steps are adapted from original instructions by Giuseppe: